 Our NYC hotel had an excellent location right in the heart of midtown Manhattan.
 It was within easy walking distance of most attractions and had a small, but useful kitchenette.
 We asked the hotel for a quiet room and they obliged by giving us a quiet corner unit on a higher floor.
 Though our hotel was in an excellent location, we found it more difficult to share a room with our daughter as she was going to bed early and more aware that we were still in the room.

-Our London apartment also had an excellent location, just minutes from Trafalgar Square.
+When visiting London with a toddler, our apartment also had an excellent location, just minutes from Trafalgar Square.
 We loved having a full kitchen and laundry, but the downside was that we were at the mercy of where the apartment was located within the building.
 Unfortunately, the unit was on the ground floor which exposed us to a lot of street noise.

 We went to a resort in Mexico when our daughter was 18 months.
 Though we had a balcony, we shared a room with her.
 This was very difficult since she could easily stand and see us in the room.
 We would hide in the bathroom while waiting for her to sleep.
 This was a difficult trip as far as getting her to sleep went!